4K TV: Everything You Need to Know About 4K

 We want to say “HDMI port” and leave it at that, but unfortunately, it is not that simple.

-The problem here is that not all HDMI sockets are the same.
-Since the onset of digital connection, there have been several versions/standards of HDMI, with the latest HDMI v2.0 specification expressly set for 4K signals.
+The problem is that not all HDMI sockets are the same.
+Since the onset of digital connections, several versions/standards of HDMI have existed, with the latest HDMI v2.0 specification expressly set for 4K signals.

-The most notable advantage of HDMI 2.0 is that it supports a higher data rate and enables the reproduction of 4K signals with color sampling (4: 4: 4) at frame rates up to 60 fps.
+The most notable advantage of HDMI 2.0 is that it supports a higher data rate and reproduces 4K signals with color sampling (4: 4: 4) at frame rates up to 60 fps.
 Upper HDMI 1.4 supports 4K power up to 30 frames per second.

-Most major 4K TV brands now have HDMI 2.0 in their current TVs – LG, Sony, Panasonic, and Samsung are now on board, as are Philips.
+Most major 4K TV brands now have HDMI 2.0 in their current TVs—LG, Sony, Panasonic, Samsung, and Philips are on board.

 Can I create my 4K content?